Maui Public Art Corps

 2015

 Wade & McHugh-White develop plans to expand public art in Wailuku, meeting with stakeholders, producing workshops and bringing the dialogue to creative placemaking as Capital Improvement Projects plans are initiated for the Maui redevelopment district.
+In 2017, they submit an Our Town grant proposal to the National Endowment for the Arts that will set the stage for a Wailuku Arts District to celebrate the distinctive sense of place, history and culture of Wailuku, Hawai‘i.

 Picture